Teknologica/js-sdk/README.md

 ```

 #### Collection
-A collection is a list of member entity, e.g. a list of customers or a list of transactions.
+A collection is a list of member entities, e.g. a list of customers or a list of transactions.
 Each collection exposes standard properties:

 | Property | Description |
 |---|---|